CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorSshMessage.md

 ```

 ### -EncryptionKey
-The public key that was used to encrypt the values present in SecureProperties dictionary.\nIf the given public key is not the same as device connector&apos;s public key, an error reponse with appropriate error message is thrown back.
+The public key that was used to encrypt the values present in SecureProperties dictionary.\nIf the given public key is not the same as device connector&apos;s public key, an error response with appropriate error message is thrown back.

 ```yaml
 Type: string